BioSchemas/bioschemas.github.io/tutorials/howto/howto_right_profile.md

   link: ./what_why_bioschemas
   title: What and why bioschemas
 nextTutorial:
-  link: ./howto/howto_add_markup
+  link: ./howto/howto_new_profile_version
-  title: How to add markup to your own resource
+  title: How to create and publish a new draft profile

 bioschemas:
   "@context": https://schema.org/